-Anti-Trump protests complicate start of his presidency
+House GOP advises members on handling anti-Trump protests

 Already, there are some signs that the early efforts may be having an impact on his ability to promote his agenda across the globe.
 On Monday, the speaker of Britain's House of Commons said he strongly opposes Trump addressing Parliament, making it unlikely he'll be given the honor during a state visit later this year.

-Technology executive Elon Musk spent hours on Twitter over the weekend defending his decision to serve on Trump's business council.
-So far, one CEO— Uber's Travis Kalanick — has quit the group after facing a weeklong rider boycott.
+Republican lawmakers are bracing themselves for an onslaught of rowdy town hall meetings, after congressmen in California and Florida faced raucous crowds last weekend.

-The ACLU saw donations pour in after it sued the government over the refugee ban.
+"The personal stories are genuine," said Rep. Gus Bilirakis, R-Fla., who faced hundreds of Obamacare supporters at a weekend town hall.
+"They're American citizens and we're U.S representatives, and it's our duty to hear them out."

-And Republican lawmakers are bracing themselves for an onslaught of rowdy town hall meetings, after congressmen in California and Florida faced raucous crowds last weekend.
+On Saturday, California Rep. Tom McClintock had to be extracted by police after angry protesters took over his town event in downtown Roseville.

-"The situation was rapidly escalating into a riot," said California Rep. Tom McClintock, who had to be extracted by police from an event in downtown Roseville, the population center of his sprawling congressional district.
+"The situation was rapidly escalating into a riot," he said.
 "One thing came through loud and clear: They were not angry at President Trump for breaking any of his promises - they were angry at him for keeping them."